ea7kir/SatController/README.md

 ## Description

-SatController, together with [SatServer](https://github.com/ea7kir/SatServer) and [SatCReceiver](https://github.com/ea7kir/SatReceiver), will be a system for controlling and monitoring a Digital Amateur Television (DATV) equipment over a wired local area network.
+SatController, together with [SatServer](https://github.com/ea7kir/SatServer) and [SatCReceiver](https://github.com/ea7kir/SatReceiver), is a system for controlling and monitoring a Digital Amateur Television (DATV) equipment over a wired local area network.

 ## Platform